-With Hootsuite I can schedule out tweets, Facebook and Instagram posts.
+With Hootsuite, I can schedule out tweets, Facebook, and Instagram posts.
 I do that a lot when I have sponsored projects to ensure that I promote them as much as possible.
-I’ve found I can have the best intentions for posting content but life, meetings or a lack of wifi can wreck havoc on my plans!
+I've found I can have the best intentions for posting content but life, meetings, or a lack of wifi can wreak havoc on my plans!
 I can also respond to tweets and track lists based on a keyword or group of people.

 For scheduling Pinterest posts I use Tailwind.
 This is a very powerful tool but I am only using a few of its capabilities.
 I will be diving deeper into this excellent blogging tool this year.
 When I find myself with extra time, or frankly when I'm super organized and make the time, I use Tailwind to curate Pinterest content.

 For other social media channels, I use Buffer.
-I’ve also used this tool for years and love it.
+I've also used this tool for years and love it.
 I use it mostly for Twitter, LinkedIn, and Facebook.
-They have Google+ but only for personal pages, not for a business (or blog) page.
-As I’m reading things online that I feel like sharing, I just add it to my Buffer queue and I’m done.
-It spaces out the content I want to share so I’m not sending out too many updates at once.
+As I'm reading things online that I feel like sharing, I just add it to my Buffer queue and I'm done.
+It spaces out the content I want to share so I'm not sending out too many updates at once.